conestack/node.ext.ldap/README.txt

 - Extend LDAPSession object to handle Fallback server(s)

+- LDAPSession._encode_for_ldap results in changed order of dict entries, probably due to dict implementation.
+Investigate effects of that.
+I had the impression so far that ldap (at least openldap) preserves the order if you give it an ldif file.
+Iff then python-ldap should use odicts not dicts.

+- currently all ldap stuff is returned as unicode, but values that did not pass LDAPSession._perform remain as str - VERY INCONSISTENT and further we have key error resulting in a failing test.
+Either we need to forbid normal strings or decode them, too.

 Changes
 =======

 1.5.1 unreleased
 ----------------

+- character encoding: bda.ldap mostly returns unicode see ``Character Encoding`` (chaoflow, 2010-07-16)

+- add LDAPNode.get to use LDAPNode.__getitem__ instead of odict's
+  (chaoflow, 2010-07-16)

+- more tests, explode_dn for dn handling (with spaces and escaped commas) (chaoflow, 2010-07-16)

+- ignore results with dn=None.
+ActiveDirectory produces them (chaoflow, 2010-07-15)

+- default filter for session.search, if you pass '', u'' or None as filter (chaoflow, 2010-07-15)

+- tests for attrlist and attrsonly
+  (chaoflow, 2010-07-15)

 - adopt for latest zodict.
   (rnix, 2010-07-15)